This is the "77th Thevara

 Parvati to take birth as a cow at Therazhundur.

-Parvati, in the form of a cow, worshiped Lord Shiva.
+Parvati, in the form of a cow, worshipped Lord Shiva.
 Lord Maha Vishnu played

 the role of shepherd.
-At Thirukozhambam, Parvati worshiped Lord Shiva, and the Cow’s
+At Thirukozhambam, Parvati worshipped Lord Shiva, and the Cow’s

 hoof marks can be seen on the chest.
-At Thiruvaduthurai, Parvati worshiped Lord
+At Thiruvaduthurai, Parvati worshipped Lord

 Shiva in the form of a Cow and got relieved from the curse.
 At Ethirkolpadi, Lord